 Sunlight will cause condensation and excess moisture which is not healthy for the caterpillars.

 the frass.
-Make sure to leave the remaining food chunk.
+Make sure to leave the remaining food.
 You may rest the caterpillar on the lid while you do this sweeping.
 Make sure to put the paper back under the lid for humidity control.
-If you need to replace the paper for any reason, use clean, dry coffee filter paper.
-We recommend you sweep out the frass twice or more to keep the frass from covering the food.
+If you need to replace the paper (if it gets too wet or torn) use clean, dry coffee filter paper.
+We recommend you sweep out the frass at least twice to keep the frass from covering the food.

 The Chrysalis or Pupa:

 * When you see red frass balls, the caterpillars have finished eating.
-They will soon attach themselves to the paper under the lid, hang upside down in a “J” form and transform into a pupa without your help.
-When this happens do not disturb the caterpillar or pupa for at least 48 hours until they have dried and hardened.
-The pupa is dry when it’s a brown/tan colour with little gold flecks.
+They will soon attach themselves to the paper under the lid, hang upside down in a “J” form and transform into a pupa (without your help) Do not disturb the caterpillar or pupa for at least 48 hours until they have dried and hardened.
+The pupa is dry when it’s a light brown colour with little gold flecks.

-* Line the bottom of the flight cage with paper towels.
+* Start with a clean flight cage.
+Line the bottom of the flight cage with paper towels.

-* If a pupa does not attach itself properly to the paper or falls off just rest it on the bottom of your flight cage on top of the paper towel and the butterfly should emerge as usual about eight days later.
+* If a pupa does not attach itself properly to the paper or falls off just rest it on the bottom of your flight cage, on top of the paper towel and the butterfly should emerge as usual